 You may have done your own research into the product you want and are simply looking to carry out (or source) the fitting of the interior yourself.
 Installation prices will vary as a larger company may charge around £4800 labour only based on a 10-day fit whereas a one-man-band may charge around £2000.
 Using a one-man-band will always be the cheapest option as they have smaller overheads than a larger company.
 But, be warned, there can be drawbacks and downsides to this option, such as what happens if things went wrong…

-The cost of a supply only bathroom will depend on your choice of product, of which can differ considerably.
+The cost of a supply-only bathroom will depend on your choice of product, which can differ considerably.

 For a good quality product range (bath, panel, basin & unit, WC & taps, you could be looking at a cost of around £1500.
 The higher the specification of the products, the higher the cost will be.